BetterDiscord/BetterDiscord/README.md

 # FAQ

 ### What is this?
 This is a client modification for Discord.
-You can read more about it in the [original repo](https://github.com/Jiiks/BetterDiscordApp).
+It allows you to add plugins and themes to your client.
+Plugins can add functionality and useful features.
+Themes can completely change the look and feel of Discord.

+BBD has some other built-in features such as Emotes from Twitch, FFZ, and BBTV, as well as an in-client server browser.

 ### Where can I get plugins and themes?
 In our support servers we have channels with lists of official plugins and themes.
 Please note we do not have an official listing on a website and are **not affiliated with any of those websites**.

 ### Support Servers?
-We have two: [This one](https://discord.gg/0Tmfo5ZbORCRqbAd), and [this one](https://discord.gg/2HScm8j).
+There are two: [The main server](https://discord.gg/0Tmfo5ZbORCRqbAd), and [the backup](https://discord.gg/2HScm8j).

 # Supporters